Ladd Sanger

 Practice Areas

-Ladd Sanger focuses his practice on aviation law, including products liability, business litigation, and representing clients who have been injured as a result of air disasters.
-As a pilot with experience flying both fixed-wing planes and helicopters, Ladd understands the technical aspects of aviation crashes and applies that knowledge to all of his cases.
+Ladd Sanger has over 25 years of experience advising and representing clients in aviation legal matters including crash litigation, aviation insurance coverage issues, airport use, Federal Aviation Regulation compliance, FAA grants, international aviation conventions, NTSB investigations, and aircraft crash investigations.
+As a pilot with experience flying both fixed-wing planes and helicopters, Ladd understands the technical aspects of aviation crashes and applies that knowledge to all his clients’ matters.

 Ladd is an FAA-licensed Airline Transport Pilot with a jet type rating and is also a licensed helicopter pilot.
 He has handled numerous crash cases around the globe, obtaining significant settlements for those injured or for the families that lost loved ones in a tragic accident.